Trove Slim Wallet Review

 Final Thoughts

-Trove is a great slim and minimal wallet, beautifully made from high quality materials and more versatile than most other slim wallets.
-If you are in the market for a slim wallet I highly recommend a Trove and if you aren’t I strongly suggest you take a look at the cards you carry on a daily basis and look at slimming your wallet – your back will thank you and thieves will not.
+The Trove Slim Wallet is a great slim and minimal wallet, beautifully made from high quality materials and more versatile than most other slim wallets.
+If you are in the market for a slim wallet I highly recommend the Trove Slim Wallet and if you aren’t I strongly suggest you take a look at the cards you carry on a daily basis and look at slimming your wallet – your back will thank you and pickpockets will not.